Wei Qing of the Han Dynasty — From Slave to Great Marshal

 After Wei Qing passed away, Emperor Wudi immediately published another announcement to recruit talented people.
 Soon, his other favorite imperial concubine’s brother was nominated as the commander of Han’s army.

-But these people ended up with a series of military failures and betrayal.
+But these people ended up with a series of military failures and betrayals.

 After powerful Wei Qing and Huo Qubing departed, more people began to cast greedy eyes on the crown prince Liu Ju and implemented a series of schemes to replace him.

-A few years after Wei Qing’s departure, the crown prince was framed up and committed suicide after failed in a decisive intense battle.
+A few years after Wei Qing’s departure, the crown prince was framed up and committed suicide after failing in a decisive intense battle.

-Wei Qing’s sister, the Queen Wei Zifu, then, suicide as well.
+Wei Qing’s sister, Queen Wei Zifu, then, suicide as well.

 Wei Qing’s first son was implicated and sentenced to death later.